-- 1. Launch a hive shell and log in. - 2.
-Gather statistics for the non-partitioned table mytable: ANALYZE TABLE mytable COMPUTE STATISTICS; - 3.
-Confirm that the hive stats autogather property is enabled. - a) In Ambari, select Services > Hive > Configs. - b) In Filter, enter hive.stats.autogather. - View table statistics you generated: DESCRIBE EXTENDED mytable; - 5.
-Gather column statistics for the table:
+- 1. Launch a hive shell and log in. - Gather statistics for the non-partitioned students table: ANALYZE TABLE mytable COMPUTE STATISTICS; - 3.
+Enable hive stats autogather property required for the DESCRIBE EXTENDED command. - a) In Ambari, select Services > Hive > Configs. - b) In Filter, enter hive stats autogather, and check the checkbox. - 4.
+View table statistics you generated: DESCRIBE EXTENDED mytable; - 5.
+View column statistics for the name column in my_table in the my_db database: DESCRIBE FORMATTED my_db.my_table name;